CollarNetworks/docs/Collar Primer/Risks and Limitations.md

 **Illiquidity Risk**

 - Users, when repaying loans, must consider the liquidity of the market they are repaying into.
-If the Uni v3 pool is illiquid, slippage could eat up a large portion of repayed funds, leading to poor execution.
+If the Uni v3 pool is illiquid, slippage could eat up a large portion of repaid funds, leading to poor execution.

 #### Key Limitations of Collar